-Teenage victim kidnapped, left for dead speaks out
+Teen who was kidnapped, shot and left for dead speaks out

 The three could face the death penalty if convicted in the deadly crime spree.

-She says it all began when two people she thought were her friends formulated a plan to get money from her family.
+She says it all began when two acquaintances formulated a plan to get money from her family.

 "They thought I should be kidnapped for for it until my family could give them money," she said.